The Reactor (show rod): Construction details

 Reactor is a front-engined front wheel drive two seater.
 The bodywork, like that on Winfield's Strip Star, is of lightweight aluminum.
 The front wheels are exposed and fenderless, while the rears are enclosed by the bodywork and skirts.
 The roof panel is hinged at the rear and, together with the windshield, tilts up and back to give access to the interior.

 Reactor was finished in a trademark Winfield fadeaway paint job, changing from metalflake gold on top to green below.

 The car's low hoodline was made possible by its use of a version of the Chevrolet Turbo-Air 6 engine.
 A similar engine was used in The Man from U.N.C.L.E.'s Piranha.

-Winfield took the air-cooled 180 hp turbocharged flat-six engine from a Corvair Corsa and mated it to the drive-train of a 1962 Citroën ID 19, Winfield kept the wide front and narrow rear track of the donor Citroën, as well as its height adjustable hydropneumatic suspension, which enables the car's ground clearance to be varied from 4 to 9+1/2 in.
+Winfield took the air-cooled 180 hp turbocharged flat-six engine from a Corvair Corsa and mated it to the transmission of a 1962 Citroën ID 19, Winfield kept the wide front and narrow rear track of the donor Citroën, as well as its height adjustable hydropneumatic suspension, which enables the car's ground clearance to be varied from 4 to 9+1/2 in.